welcome to oneFAPvoice- a positively charged Familial Adenomatous Polyposis community.

 All samples will be identified by a code after removal of all personal identifiable information.
 Samples will remain in the repository for current and future study.

--The participant has received allogeneic bone marrow transplantation and has NO pre-transplant germline (cancer-unaffected) DNA stored in a biorepository.
+• The participant has received allogeneic bone marrow transplantation and has NO pre-transplant germline (cancer-unaffected) DNA available AND is unwilling to provide a skin sample.

 expertly curated content related to this topic